Jessica Care Moore: Music projects

-Jessica Care Moore's techno solo theatre performance The Missing Project: Pieces of the D is a high-energy homage to Detroit.
-She continued to push the boundaries of the genre by producing her first conceptual art installation, NANOC: I Sing The Body Electric, which opened at the Dell Pryor Gallery in 2011.
+Jessica Care Moore's techno solo theatre performance The Missing Project: Pieces of the D is a homage to Detroit.
+She produced her first conceptual art installation, NANOC: I Sing The Body Electric, in 2011, which opened at the Dell Pryor Gallery.
 Her work was on exhibit at the American Jazz Museum in Kansas City and the Charles H. Wright Museum through August 2014 for her Black WOMEN Rock!
 Exhibition.

 Her debut album, Black Tea: The Legend of Jessi James, was released in fall of 2014 and produced via Javotti Media.
 The album features guest appearances from Talib Kweli, Roy Ayers and Jose James.

-Jessica Care Moore was featured on a spoken word album "Eargasms".
+Jessica Care Moore was featured on a spoken-word album titled Eargasms.

+In 2023, Moore was one of the headliners of "Queens of the Song Age" at the Detroit House of Music in Detroit.

 Activism

-As an artist and activist, Moore used her voice for the international fight against AIDS.
+Moore used her voice as an artist for the international fight against AIDS.
 She performed for the United Nations World AIDS Day Commemoration two years in a row and was one of the organizers of Hip-Hop-A-Thon, a concert in San Francisco, which helped increase AIDS education in the Bay Area's Black and Latino communities.
-Moore has also performed in front of thousands of people during AIDS WALK Opening Ceremonies in New York City, San Francisco, Los Angeles, Florida, and Atlanta.
+Moore has also performed during AIDS WALK Opening Ceremonies in New York City, San Francisco, Los Angeles, Florida, and Atlanta.